And here it is:

 Saturday my daughters and I saw one of Ringling Bros. and Barnum & Bailey Circus final DC shows (after 146 years, it’s closing May 21).
 Some observations:

-- Apparently the way to get people to attend the circus is to announcer the circus is closing.
+- Apparently the way to get people to attend the circus is to announce the circus is closing.

 - Comparisons of the Trump administration to a circus are off base.
 Guessing a bunch of the entertainers will lose their jobs next month, but not a single one neglected to perform his or her act before walking out of the ring.